Ozzypig/Modules/README.md

 ```

 Tests are included in ".test" modules as children of the module they contain tests for.
 Tests are run using the [TestRunner](test/ReplicatedStorage/TestRunner.lua), which is invoked by [RunTests.server.lua](test/ServerScriptService/ModulesTest/RunTests.server.lua) in "ModuleTests" in ServerScriptService.
 The TestRunner gathers tests from every ModuleScript whose name ends with ".test".
 Client tests are run by [RunTests.client.lua](test/StarterPlayer/StarterPlayerScripts/RunTests.client.lua), in [StarterPlayerScripts](https://developer.roblox.com/en-us/api-reference/class/StarterPlayerScripts).

+## License

+_Modules_ is released under the MIT License, which you can read the complete text in [LICENSE.txt](LICENSE.txt).
+This means you can use this for commercial purposes, distribute it freely, modify it, and use it privately.